• About Us

 Review all the information that you’ve provided, making sure that everything are correct and accurate.
 You will not be able to review and modify your registration details once you’ve submitted the form, so take the time to spot any mistakes and correct them accordingly.

-Finally, click the “Submit” button to complete your registration.
+Finally, click the “Submit” button to submit the DITO SIM registration form and complete your registration.

 Step 3: You’ve successfully registered your DITO SIM